VivianKuKu/CASA0014_Connected-Environment_workshops/L3_Enlighten_Data_Vivian_Ku/README.md

 ## EnLighten Data

 ### - Purpose
-EnLighten Data is aiming to...
+EnLighten Data is aiming to aware the data privacy issue and the presence of urban tech to all citizens.
+It is citizen's trust that leads to successful smart city project.
+However, people nowadays still have little perception of

 ### - Concept